matplotlib/matplotlib/doc/users/interactive_guide.rst

 GUI to be responsive during long running code it is necessary to periodically flush the GUI event queue as described :ref:`above
 <spin_event_loop>`.
 In this case it is your code, not the REPL, which
-is blocking process so you need to handle the "time-share" manually.
+is blocking the process so you need to handle the "time-share" manually.
 Conversely, a very slow figure draw will block the prompt until it finishes drawing.